 Anything can be a Great Get Together provided that it brings people together in a positive way to celebrate Jo Cox’s #moreincommon message.

-This year the Great Get Together will be built around the theme of welcome: welcoming all to our communities and making new connections.
+It was just brilliant to see everyone interacting with each other and enjoying time with people in their community.
 Over the past few years we’ve seen just how valuable community spirit and resilience is – proving that Jo Cox’s #moreincommon message is more powerful and relevant than ever.

 I always say that Hull is like a village, where everyone knows each other and is happy to help if you need it.
 The communities in Hull are brilliant and deserve to be celebrated.

 I want to say a huge thank you to the Lausan, MS3 and Wykelands for making this event possible, the brilliant local Councillors, and to everyone who attended!